The original brand strategists were philosophers who lived 2,000 years ago.

 They are not wrong, but it’s not a complete picture.

 Branding goes all the way back to ancient Egypt.
-In American culture, the first brand builders were cowboys and ranchers.
 “The dynamics of the brand reputation helped build better businesses even back then, and the role of the brand—a barometer of value—has continued ever since,” Debbie Millman said in Brand Thinking and Other Noble Pursuits.

 The symbol on cattle was a promise of quality.
 It set an expectation.
 Over time, if the product was great and continued to deliver on the promise of high quality, people told that story to their friends.
 Of all the cows you could purchase from a farmer, the branded ones drew attention because the seller could tell you a story about its origin and caretaker.